tw-in-js/twind/docs/getting-started/quicksheet.md

         ```

 - **VARIANTS**
-    - Every variant can be applied to every directive!
+    - Every variant can be applied to every directive
-    - Dark mode is always available!
+    - Dark mode is always available
     - Most pseudo classes can be used as variant or `group-*` variant
     - `siblings:*` - General sibling combinator (`& ~ *`)